Skip to main content

-My life is littered with the remenants of unfinished projects, multiple blogging attempts among them.
-What you are reading is just the latest attempt in what has always felt like a struggle.
-I choose a host and a platform, write a couple of posts then abandon it.
-I could never understand why this could or should be the case, until I cam across this post by Slava Akhmechet.
+What you are reading is just my latest attempt at a blog and aspirations of regular writing.
+My life is littered with the remenants of unfinished projects, including multiple started-then-discarded blogs.
+I choose a host and a platform, struggle to write a couple of posts, and then abandon it.
+I could never understand why this could or should be the case, until I came across this post by Slava Akhmechet.

 A few days ago I realized something.
 I don’t like writing.